 - Research methods

 - Advanced acute and chronic pain management

-These courses are typically offered during a four-semester program, which takes about two years to complete with standard fall and spring classes.
-However, there are year-round programs that may be completed in a shorter period.
+These courses are typically offered during a nine-semester program, which takes about three years to complete.

 Do You Need a Certification to Become a CRNA?